ScilifelabDataCentre/swedish-pathogens-portal-django/README.md

 ### Create `.env` file

-We need a `.env` file for the application, for local development we can just make a copy of `.env.example`
+We need a `.env` file for the application.
+For local development, you can copy `.env.example`

 ```bash
 cp .env.example .env